hebrerillo/pipetrick/README.md

-# An example of the self pipe trick.
+# An example of the self pipe trick in the Linux platform.

 ## Table of contents